phundament/app/docs/30-customize.md

 Customize
 =========

+Let's get your hands on your newly created application.

 Frontend Assets
 ---------------

-The asset package in the application is prepared for customization of *Bootstap 3* with less files.
+The asset package in the application is prepared for customization of *Bootstap 3* with LESS files, but you can use any CSS-Framework you like in the application frontend.

 Configure your favourite less compiler to create the `app.css` file in `assets/web/css` from `assets/less`.